avinayak/avinayak.github.io/_drafts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

 If we found a better canvas slice, we extrude that and set it as our best_canvas and it's score as the best_score

 After a finite number of iterations, we'd obtain a Game of Life state that reveals a mon lisa after N generations.

+# Results

+Running \~1000 iterations for a 483px wide mona lisa on the google colab GPU runtime only takes around 40 seconds!.
+Compared to the CPU version which takes several hours to do the same for a smaller image, I think we've achieved our goals.

+A life state with the highest similarity to the target is achieved after running for \~23000 iterations (10 minutes).
+After 23K, the gains start to diminish greatly and does'nt seem to   improve much, even if you run for 100K iterations.

+# Conclusion